ray-chew/pyBELLA/RKLM_Python/docs/advect.rst

 recalling that the Strang splitting is a second-order operator splitting method.
 The Strang-splitting is computed in :py:meth:`physics.gas_dynamics.explicit.advect` which calls :py:meth:`physics.gas_dynamics.explicit.explicit_step_and_flux` for each substep.

-More details on the methods discussed here can be found in [LeVeque]_.
+More details on the methods discussed here can be found in [LeVeque92]_.